Update 5/26/26: Updated to reflect that the NOA requirement will start Sept. 1, to align with the launch of our new provider portal.

 How is NOA submitted?

-The preferred NOA method with the least administrative burden is ADT sharing, which will automate releasing a notification to us when a member is admitted.
+The preferred NOA method with the least administrative burden once established is ADT sharing, which will automate releasing a notification to us when a member is admitted.
 ADT can be accomplished through Epic Payer Platform or MiHIN (see details below).

 We’ll also accept manual NOA submissions via a form in our provider portal when we transition to Epic.
 This option will be available to all providers, regardless of which EMR you use.
 We’ll provide instructions for this submission process as we get closer to go-live.